Glitch752/TaleLanguage/README.md

 # Development

+To run the program, use `zig run .\src\main.zig -freference-trace -- [tale file path]`.
+I plan to eventually migrate to Zig's build system, but this works well enough for now.

 ## Random
 When developing on Windows, you'll need to paste this in PowerShell because it doesn't recognize UTF-8 by default:
 ```powershell